Deepak5j/Picture-Gallery/README.md

 # Picture-Gallery
 * Upload and view pictures.
-* Uploading and Acessing Images from data base
+* Uploading and Acessing Images from dataBase
 * Jsp and Servlets